eriksjolund/abi2xml/README.md

 * in the scientific paper [_Modification of orthogonal tRNAs: unexpected consequences for sense codon reassignment_](https://academic.oup.com/nar/article/44/21/10042/2290919) that was published in _Nucleic Acids Reasearch_ in 2016.

-* in the doctoral dissertation [_Expanding and evaluating sense codon reassignment for genetic code expansion_](https://hdl.handle.net/10217/183902) by Biddle, C. William.
+* in the doctoral dissertation [_Expanding and evaluating sense codon reassignment for genetic code expansion_](https://hdl.handle.net/10217/183902) by Biddle, C. William in 2017.